philanc/vl5/README.md

 - This is *really low-level*.
 It is *not* intended to be used as-is in applications.
 It is intended to be the *minimal* C core required to implement Lua access to Linux system calls.
 In other words, this is the *perfect footgun*.

+- This is obviously *very architecture dependant*.
+The code, examples and tests are written for x86_64.

 - No doc at the moment.